 What is the Quality Enhancement Plan?

 In addition to its utility on campus, DIVE also serves as the university’s Quality Enhancement Plan (QEP).
-Click here to learn more about this critical component of Vanderbilt’s reaffirmation of accreditation.
+Visit the Academic Strategic Plan page to learn more about this critical component of Vanderbilt’s reaffirmation of accreditation.